Land management and rehabilitation

 These registers are presented to the Audit and Risk Committee, Sustainability Committee, and the Board on a quarterly basis.

-We conduct regular rehabilitation monitoring to ensure we progress towards achieving self-sustaining native vegetation.
+We also conduct regular rehabilitation monitoring to ensure we progress towards achieving self-sustaining native vegetation.

 Refer to our 2024 Sustainability Report for our rehabilitation performance.